 - Winnie the Pooh Cake for 1st BirthdayI made this Winnie the Pooh cake upon request from a friend of a friend, it was for her little girl Lyla … Read more

-- Coolest Winnie The Pooh Tiered Birthday CakeI made this Winnie The Pooh Birthday Cake for my little one when he turned 2.
-I made 2 chocolate … Read more
+- Coolest Winnie the Pooh Birthday CakeI made this Winnie the Pooh Birthday Cake for my friend’s little girl’s 1st birthday.
+She requested a Winnie the … Read more

 I used two rectangle pans for the base.
 I used regular cake mix but it started to sag due to the weight of the characters.
 I would recommend using a mixture of pound and regular cake mix.
 For Winnie the Pooh and friends I used the 3D Cuddly Teddy Bear pan and buttercream icing.
 I made Piglet lying on his belly because his legs are so much smaller than his stomach.
 I used royal icing to make flowers.
 I just used store bought frosting for the sheet cake which I colored green with Wilton gel coloring.